 We advise on mortgage products from the whole of the market.
 This means that we source the recommended mortgage from the range of mortgages available to “intermediary” firms.
-Certain lenders may o er products directly to the public, rather than via an intermediary firm.
-Accordingly our recommendation to you will be based on the most suitable mortgage product incorporated within the range available to intermediary firms.
+Certain lenders may offer products directly to the public, rather than via an intermediary firm.
+Accordingly, our recommendation to you will be based on the most suitable mortgage product incorporated within the range available to intermediary firms.

-Your insurance / protection cover is based upon the information you provide to the insurance company.
+Your insurance/protection cover is based on the information you provide to the insurance company.
 Where you are buying insurance as an individual, this means that you must take ‘reasonable care’ to answer all questions asked by the insurer fully and accurately.
 For general insurance policies such as car insurance or liability insurance, once cover has been arranged, you must immediately notify the insurers or us of any changes to the information that you have already provided.
-Failure to provide accurate and up to date information may invalidate your insurance cover and mean that a claim may not be paid.
+Failure to provide accurate and up-to-date information may invalidate your insurance cover and mean that a claim may not be paid.
 All other clients (e.g. commercial clients) must still disclose all ‘material facts’ (any information that may influence the insurer’s decision over cover or terms) prior to inception and throughout the period of the policy.
 Again, failure to disclose material information may invalidate your insurance cover and could mean that a claim may not be paid.

-The client agreement will come into e ect from the date of issue.
+The client agreement will come into effect from the date of issue.

 By accepting this document, you authorise the transfer of personal information, on a confidential basis and in accordance with the Data Protection Act 1998, between Broadbench and any relevant third parties.
 You also agree that Broadbench, or any such third party may contact me in the future by any means of communication (including by electronic communication e.g. email) considered appropriate at the time.